xingrz/stm32-dfu-bootloader/README.md

 The bootloader can be configured to detect a GPIO condition on boot and abort boot to go into DFU mode.
-The pin will be configured as an internal pulldown and the user will need to pull it up to force DFU mode, which will be read right after reset (there's some small delay to ensure the pin is read correclty).
+The pin will be configured as an internal pull-up/down and the user will need to pull it up to force DFU mode, which will be read right after reset (there's some small delay to ensure the pin is read correclty).